DALLAS – Video footage has surfaced showing an Antonov AN-124-100-150M damaged at Hostomel Airport (GML) amid the Russian invasion of Ukraine.

 The Antonov AN-124 is registered in Ukraine with tail number UR-82009.
 It is operated by Antonov Airlines (ADB) and its age is 35 years.
 The aircraft’s weight is 175000 kg and is powered by four 230,0 kN engines.
 The length of the plane is 69.1 m.
 The height of the plane is 20.78 m; its wingspan is 73.3 m.

-What’s left of UR-82009 can be seen in the video published by airlive.net at GML after Russian troops left Hostomel in Kyiv Oblast, Ukraine.
+What’s left of UR-82009 can be seen in a video published by airlive.net at GML after Russian troops left Hostomel in Kyiv Oblast, Ukraine.
 Along with the AN-225 Myria, the AN-124 Ruslan (Lion-like) was damaged during the Battle of Antonov Airport, also known as the Battle of Hostomel Airport, which was a military engagement that happened at GML during the Kyiv offensive of the Russian invasion.

 UR-82009’s last flight departed at 1:55 EET from Burgas, Bulgaria (BOJ) bound for GML on January 25, 2022.